theimowski/master-thesis/docs/section-research.md

 As an example, `HomeController` will match requests to "/Home" resource.

 Passing arguments to Controllers in ASP.NET MVC is based on the "Model Binding" concept.
-The concept usually relies on attribute annotations or reflection, however it does not deliver such type-safety as Suave does.
+The concept usually relies on attribute annotations or reflection.
+It does does not deliver such type-safety as Suave does, which means that variety of type mismatch errors could be thrown at runtime.

+#### Summary

-While debate continues on whether "Convention over Configuration" is convenient to use, WebPart composition in Suave together with benefits of statically typed arguments seem to be a competitive alternative to ASP.NET MVC with regards to the Routing concept.
+While debate continues on whether "Convention over Configuration" is convenient to use, WebPart composition in Suave together with benefits of Typed Routes seem to be a competitive alternative to ASP.NET MVC with regards to the Routing concept.

 ### HTML rendering